nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous **SunRez** home folder.
+**A**: Install the app on the other computer and overwrite the empty data files it creates with the files from your previous **SunRez** home folder.

 --------------------------------------------------------------------------------------------------------------------